flybywiresim/docs/docs/simbridge/troubleshooting.md

 ## FlyPad Settings

-The EFB will stop trying to connect to SimBridge after a 5 minute timer.
+The EFB will stop trying to connect to SimBridge after a 5-minute timer.
 Check the connectivity status on the EFB by checking if the wifi icon on the top is crossed.
 ![FlyPad Wifi](../fbw-a32nx/assets/flypados3/flypad-dashboard-connectivity.png){loading=lazy}